-Dollarama owns and operates more than 1,220 stores across all the ten provinces in Canada.
+Dollarama owns and operates 1,356 stores across ten provinces in Canada.
 The company has a presence in metropolitan areas, mid-sized cities, as well as small towns, and nearly all stores are located in high-traffic areas such as shopping centers.

-Dollarama offers general merchandise (46% of the product offering), consumer products (39%) and seasonal items (15%) to its customers.
-The company offers a wide range of goods ranging from household wares, food, beverages, snacks, and pet food to hardware, garden tools and other general merchandise.
+Dollarama offers general merchandise (43% of the product offering in FY2020), consumer products (41%), and seasonal items (16%) to its customers.
+The company offers a variety of goods ranging from household wares, food, beverages, snacks, and pet food to hardware, garden tools, and other general merchandise.